Peripli/service-manager/docs/plugins.md

 # Filters and Plugins

 The main extension points of the service manager are filters, plugins and controllers.
-The interfaces that need to be implement in order to provide an extension point can be found in the `pkg/web` package.
+The interfaces that need to be implemented in order to provide an extension point can be found in the `pkg/web` package.

 ## Filters